JesusdelCas99/liquibase-template/README.md

     liquibase rollbackCount 1
     ```

-    Note: Rollback is not reversible and may result in data loss.
+    Note: Rollback action is not reversible and may result in data loss.

 ### License